-Successful completion of the examination is one of the requirements for attaining an Fi360 designation, and anyone seeking to achieve that end is eligible to sit for it.
-The other requirements for attaining the designation include meeting the experience requirement, completing training, satisfying the Code of Ethics and Conduct Standards, and submitting the application and dues.
-Exam eligibility will lapse after one (1) year from the date of purchase.
-After this date, access is revoked and the examination must be repurchased.
+Successful completion of the examination is one of the requirements for attaining the AIF® and PPC® Designation.
+Anyone seeking to achieve the AIF® or PPC® Designation is eligible to sit for an exam.
+In order to be awarded the designation, the candidate must also meet all other requirements, including completing training, meeting the experience requirement, satisfying the Code of Ethics and Conduct Standards, and submitting the application and dues.

 Format and Procedure

-- PPC® Examination consists of fifty (50) multiple choice questions with a ninety (90) minute time-limit.
-A paper-based examination is available upon prior arrangement by Fi360 or the exam taker, and may only be proctored by Fi360 personnel.
+- The PPC® Examination consists of fifty (50) multiple choice questions with a ninety (90) minute time-limit.

-For the AIF® and PPC® examinations, computer-based examination results are delivered upon completion of the exam or when the time-limit is reached.
-Paper-based exam results are delivered within two weeks of completion.
+Computer-based exam results are delivered upon completion of the exam or when the time-limit is reached.

 For a detailed description of our Retake Policy, please read our Fi360® Exam - Retake Policy help article.